dkrest1/dkrest1/README.md

 **I'm a self motivated and result oriented team player, seeking a dynamic environment with the euphoria of delivering my best.**

  - 🌱: Currently Learning ReactJs, NodeJS and Postgresql
- - 👯: I'm ready to be part of any project which technology ranges from HTML, CSS, Tailwind CSS, JavaScript, Python, ReactJs and NodeJS .
+ - 👯: I'm ready to be part of any project which technology ranges from JavaScript, Python, ReactJs and NodeJS.
  - ⚡: I just Wanna let you know I love watching Football, and Listening to songs 😜
  - 📫: you can reach me on [Twitter](https://twitter.com/dkrestdev) || [linkedin](https://www.linkedin.com/in/oluwatosin-akande1)